Sir Salman Rushdie ‘on a ventilator and could lose an eye’ after New York attack

 He was stabbed at least once in the neck and once in the abdomen, according to police officials, before he was taken to hospital.

-According to the NYT Sir Salman’s agent Andrew Wylie says he is on a ventilator and unable to speak.
+According to the NYT Sir Salman’s agent Andrew Wylie said he is on a ventilator and unable to speak.

-Mr Wylie added the news was “not good” and that the author will “likely lose one eye”.
+Mr Wylie added the news was “not good” and the author will “likely lose one eye”.

-Major Eugene Staniszweski said at a press conference held in Jamestown on Friday: “Earlier today at approximately 10.47am, guest speaker Salman Rushdie, aged 75, and Ralph Henry Reese, age 73, had just arrived on stage at the institution.
+Major Eugene Staniszweski of New York State Police said late on Friday: “Earlier today at approximately 10.47am, guest speaker Salman Rushdie, aged 75, and Ralph Henry Reese, age 73, had just arrived on stage at the institution.

 “Shortly thereafter, the suspect jumped on to the stage and attacked Mr Rushdie, stabbing him at least once in the neck and at least once in the abdomen.